We’ve stayed at all three Hong Kong Disneyland hotels. Each has its benefits, but I’ll tell you why our favorite is now Disney Explorers Lodge.

 Hong Kong Disneyland Resort is located on Lantau Island, about 15 minutes by taxi from Hong Kong International Airport.
 Be sure to take a blue Lantau Island taxi.

-It’s possible also to take the Airport Express train to Tsing Yi station, change to the Tung Chung MTR line, get off at Sunny Bay Station and switch to Disneyland Resort line.
+It’s possible also to take the Airport Express train to Tsing Yi station, change to the Tung Chung MTR line, get off at Sunny Bay Station and switch to the Disneyland Resort line.
 If you do this, make sure to have an Octopus card to avoid buying an Airport Express ticket and separate MTR ticket).
 Personally, I would take a taxi from the airport.

 Getting to Hong Kong Disneyland Resort by MTR from the rest of Hong Kong is easy.
 Take the MTR to Sunny Bay station and switch to the Disneyland Resort Line (complete with Mickey Mouse silhouette windows) which only stops at the Disneyland Resort station.
 Plenty of signage around the station will guide you to the park or hotel shuttle buses.